Capitol Hill Buzz: Russian news site interrupts C-SPAN

 Spokesman Howard Mortman said the website, www.c-span.org , was replaced by RT for about 10 minutes.
 The problem was likely a routing issue, since RT is one of the networks that C-SPAN regularly monitors, he said.

 The network is “investigating and troubleshooting this occurrence,” Mortman said.
+The network later said it doesn’t believe it was hacked.

 Most Read Stories